jarun/buku/README.md

-                           -a: do not set title, -u: clear title -c, --comment [...]  description of the bookmark, works with -a, -u; clears comment, if no arguments --immutable N        disable title fetch from web during update works with -a, -u
+                           -a: do not set title, -u: clear title -c, --comment [...]  description of the bookmark, works with -a, -u; clears comment, if no arguments --immutable N        disable title fetch from web on update works with -a, -u
                            N=0: mutable (default), N=1: immutable

     search options:
       -s, --sany keyword [...]
-                           search bookmarks for ANY matching keyword
+                           search records for ANY matching keyword
       -S, --sall keyword [...]
-                           search bookmarks with ALL keywords
+                           search records with ALL keywords
                            special keywords -
-                           "blank": list entries with empty title/tag
+                           "blank": entries with empty title/tag
-                           "immutable": list entries with locked title
+                           "immutable": entries with locked title
       --deep               match substrings ('pen' matches 'opened')
       --sreg expr          run a regex search
       --stag [...]         search bookmarks by tag